WordPress/HelpHub/README.md

 ### Feature development

 All features are to be built in individual branches named `feature-abc` (where `abc` is a brief descriptor of the feature) and submitted via pull request to the `master` branch.
-For best results, features should be spearated into their own plugins, but the project lead will evaluate this for each pull request depending on the requirements and scope of the feature.
+For best results, features should be separated into their own plugins, but the project lead will evaluate this for each pull request depending on the requirements and scope of the feature.

 ### Bug fixes